Lab route

 Opening loop

-The official loop is merge, earn, launch, and defend.
+The core loop is merge, earn, launch, and defend.
 Your first goal is to remove idle gaps: combine weak bombs quickly and keep enough cash for the next merge lane.

 • Merge duplicate low bombs as soon as the board fills.